Continuing Education Activity

 Erythromycin also has correlations with hepatotoxicity in pregnant women.
 Moreover, these drugs increase the chances of pyloric stenosis in newborns.

-Pregnant women should also try to avoid the use of macrolides, specifically erythromycin, due to possible side effects to the mother or the newborn.
+Pregnant women should also try to avoid using macrolides, specifically erythromycin, due to possible side effects affecting the mother or the newborn.

 Due to the increasing rate of antibiotic resistance, macrolides should be prescribed with caution, and the prescriber should take into account the local resistance status of common pathogens.

-When prescribing macrolides, the prescriber should consider the variety of gastrointestinal side effects as well as cardiac effects that the patient could encounter with macrolide use.
+When prescribing macrolides, the prescriber should consider the variety of gastrointestinal side effects and cardiac effects that the patient could encounter with macrolide use.
 In most patients, gastrointestinal side effects will be the most common, and the team should be ready to take proper measures to counter these effects.
-Due to the risk of QT prolongation, careful monitoring of patients, with cardiac conditions as well as those taking antiarrhythmics or drugs known to cause interaction, should be carried out.
+Due to the risk of QT prolongation, careful monitoring of patients with cardiac conditions as well as those taking antiarrhythmics or drugs known to cause interaction should be carried out.
 Prescribers should also be aware of possible dermatologic side effects and thus should counsel patients on the side effects.
-Concerning possible side effects in pregnant women and newborns, patients require counsel on the adverse effects of these drugs in pregnancy, as well as the probable adverse impact on the newborn when prescribing these drugs.
+Concerning possible side effects in pregnant women and newborns, patients require counsel on the adverse effects of these drugs in pregnancy, including the probable adverse impact on the newborn when prescribing these drugs.

-Due to the severity of the cardiac side effects, monitoring of the QT interval on ECG should be done in high-risk patients to avoid the induction of deadly arrhythmias like Torsades de Pointes.
-Patients that are at high risk should have electrolytes checked before administration of the medications, specifically calcium, potassium, and magnesium.
+Due to the severity of the cardiac side effects, monitoring the QT interval on ECG should be done in high-risk patients to avoid the induction of deadly arrhythmias like Torsades de Pointes.
+Patients at high risk should have electrolytes checked before administering the medications, specifically calcium, potassium, and magnesium.
 Cessation of the drug is necessary if serious side effects arise in a patient.
 If possible, another antibiotic should be used over macrolides in these high-risk patients to avoid the chance of inducing arrhythmias.

 Enhancing Healthcare Team Outcomes

-Although macrolides are a very safe class of antibiotics, proper healthcare administration by the entire team should be done to minimize adverse events.
+Although macrolides are a very safe class of antibiotics, proper healthcare administration by the entire interprofessional team should be done to minimize adverse events.
 All members of the interprofessional healthcare team should monitor patients for the common side effects as well as the uncommon ones.
-All members need education regarding common gastrointestinal side effects as well as the serious cardiac effects this drug has.
-Every member of the healthcare team shares in the responsibility of providing top-notch care to their patients and should always be on the lookout for potential side effects.
+All members need education regarding common gastrointestinal side effects and the serious cardiac effects this drug has.
+Every healthcare team member shares the responsibility of providing top-notch care to their patients and should always be on the lookout for potential side effects.

-When deciding to initiate macrolide therapy, the clinician would do well to include a pharmaceutical consult, which would consist of verifying the appropriateness of the agent chosen, verification of proper dosing, and checking for drug-drug interactions.
-Nursing can provide monitoring and also answer patient questions about their therapy, and report on treatment progress or lack thereof, or the presence of adverse effects.
-All members of the healthcare team should know the most common uses of the macrolide class of antibiotics and exercise collaborative efforts to ensure optimal patient outcomes.
+When deciding to initiate macrolide therapy, the clinician (MD, DO, NP, or PA) would do well to include a pharmaceutical consult, which would consist of verifying the appropriateness of the agent chosen, verification of proper dosing, and checking for drug-drug interactions.
+Pharmacists can also assist the patient by answering their questions, warning of signs of adverse events, reinforcing prescriber directions, and reporting any concerns they may have to the clinician.
+Nursing can monitor and answer patient questions about their therapy and report to the prescriber on treatment progress or lack thereof or the presence of adverse effects.
+All interprofessional team members should know the most common uses of the macrolide class of antibiotics and exercise collaborative efforts to ensure optimal patient outcomes.
 [Level 5]